TAO Toolkit Quick Start Guide

 conda activate launcher

-4. Once you have activated your conda environment, the command prompt should show the name of your conda environment.
+4. Once you have activated your conda environment, verify that the command prompt shows the name of your Conda environment.

 Copy